We love holidays at my house.

 This year, we’ve also added an extra piece – A Sense of the Resurrection.

 This week only, the code OHEASTER will get you 20% off the book.
 But don’t delay – the code ends on Friday, March 28.

 A Sense of the Resurrection is created by Amanda White, the genius kids’ pastor who brought us The Truth in the Tinsel.
 She has a real gift for bringing these huge, life-giving concepts in the Bible down to the level of our small children.
 She makes them real, tangible, and accessible for their little concrete brains.

 And so it is with A Sense of the Resurrection.
 I wanted to share some screenshots from the book, so I chose a part of the Easter story that we would all know – the feet washing.

 My church has a foot washing ceremony on Maundy Thursday, but I’ve never been brave enough to bring my kids.
 This activity is a way to do just that, allowing them to see, smell, and feel the act of washing feet as the servant King did.

 Amanda doesn’t mention this, but Jesus and the disciples lived in the desert.
 They wore sandals.
 Their feet were probably dusty and dirty (though maybe not as smelly as my kids’ sneakers).
 It adds something else to think about.

-Every activity in A Sense of the Resurrection has a flag to go with it; after you do the day’s activity, your kids can color the day’s flag.
+After you do the day’s activity, your kids can color the day’s flag.
 The flags are a nice wrap-up activity; they give the kids time to think about and process the activity while doing something completely normal – coloring.